Jean Wyllys: Political career

-Wyllys' defense of minority rights and his very existence as an openly gay congress member and human rights activist have made him a public enemy of conservative political forces in Brazil.
+Wyllys' defense of minority rights and his existence as an openly gay Congress member and human rights activist have made him a public enemy of conservative political forces in Brazil.
 Living in a country with such a high rate of homophobic crimes as Brazil, Wyllys began to receive death threats.
-These became more recurrent after his political enemies began a slanderous campaign against him by posting and sharing in social media, including Facebook, images with quotes attributed to him, portraying him as being openly a paedophile.
-Among other false remarks attributed to him was one which stated that the Bible was "a joke" and that Christians and Bible followers were "clowns".
+These became more recurrent after his political enemies began a campaign against him by posting and sharing in social media, including Facebook, images with quotes attributed to him, portraying him as being openly a paedophile.
+Among other remarks falsely attributed to him was one which stated that the Bible was "a joke" and that Christians and Bible followers were "clowns."
 This was widely circulated.
 Nevertheless, people in social networks still shared them, strengthening the ongoing hate campaign against Wyllys.
 To repair his image damaged by the orchestrated campaign, he created a section on his official webpage where he refutes all the quotes attributed to him.
-Although his political image in the public sphere had been tarnished by the slanderous campaign, Wyllys ran for congress once again in 2014 and kept his seat in parliament with more than 100,000 votes, being the seventh most voted-for representative from Rio de Janeiro.
+Although his political image in the public sphere had been tarnished by the slanderous campaign, Wyllys ran for congress once again in 2014 and kept his seat in parliament with more than 100,000 votes, receiving the seventh most votes among representatives from Rio de Janeiro.

 In 2015, it was announced that Brazilian independent filmmakers were planning to produce a documentary about Wyllys's political career and activism.
 The documentary was released in 2016 with the title "Entre os Homens de Bem" (Among Virtuous Men).
 The documentary focuses on the political arena in Brazil and addresses topics such as gay marriage and LGBT rights, and features Wyllys and his conservative opponents.
 In that same year, Wyllys was included in the "Top 50 global personalities with an outstanding commitment to diversity" list.

 Resignation

-Wyllys was re-elected to a third term as deputy in the 2018 election.
+Wyllys was re-elected to a third term as a member of Congress in the 2018 election.
 However, the campaign took a toll on him.
 His close friend, Rio de Janeiro city councillor Marielle Franco, was fatally shot in March 2018.
 In January 2019, just days before the February 1 swearing-in of the 56th Congress, Wyllys released a note from overseas stating that he would not return to Brazil due to alleged death threats and that he would not assume his position as congressman.
 He told the Folha de São Paulo newspaper that he did not want to live four years under close security watch.
-His replacement in the Chamber of Deputies will be David Miranda.
-Soon after news of Wyllys' resignation broke, President Bolsonaro reacted on Twitter, by posting the phrasis "Great day" followed by a "thumbs-up" emoji.
-His son, Carlos Bolsonaro, also tweeted: "Go with God and be happy".
+He was replaced in the Chamber of Deputies by David Miranda.
+Soon after news of Wyllys' resignation broke, President Bolsonaro reacted on Twitter, by posting the phrase "Great day" followed by a "thumbs-up" emoji.
+His son, Carlos Bolsonaro, also tweeted: "Godspeed and be happy".

+Life after Congress

+As of 2022, Wyllys is performing doctoral research on “fake news” at the University of Barcelona.
+Wyllys returned to Brazil for the first time in July 2023.
+In May 2024, Wyllys called for Lula to not run for a fourth term in 2026, instead endorsing Simone Tebet as a potential successor.